HHow you manage your online presence can make or break your reputation as an aesthetic practitioner.

 Even if your potential patient has been referred to you by another customer, the likelihood is that they will go online to confirm the existing customer’s view and seek out the opinions of other patients before making a firm commitment.

-A recent survey by Podium found that 93% of consumers said that reviews have an impact on their purchasing decisions, and furthermore two-thirds of consumers (68%) are willing to pay up to 15% more for the same product or service if they are assured they will have a better experience.
-For the complete report, visit Podium.com.
-You can also find an infographic here.
+Research by Feefo found that 96 per cent of consumers said that reviews have an impact on their purchasing decisions, and 64 percent read customer reviews before making a purchasing decision. furthermore two-thirds of consumers (68 per cent) are willing to pay up to 15 per cent more for the same product or service if they are assured they will have a better experience.

 Online reviews are clearly pivotal to influencing customers when they are making purchasing decisions, both about which practitioner they are most likely to trust, and how much they are prepared to spend.

 Online consumer reviews are, today, considered to be a trusted source of brand information and are therefore a crucial component of the buying decision process.

 It may seem that there is little you, as a practitioner, can do to rectify the aftermath of a negative online review.

 The good news is that there are techniques to help you manage negative online reviews or comments and keep your reputation intact.

 So long as you view online reviews as an opportunity to build interaction and transparency with your customers and ensure that you are communicating consistent marketing messages, you can leverage them to your advantage.

 But what should you do if, despite your best efforts, you receive a negative online review?

 We have all seen businesses reacting defensively to a negative review, or worse, ignoring it entirely.
 The crucial thing is not to ignore negative reviews.
 And, rather than responding defensively to a bad online review, it is important to take onboard insights into how your target audience views your brand.